sysaulab/fuzzy_dict/PAPER.md

 The filter operates on the observation that if a candidate string does not contain *all* the character classes present in the query, it cannot possibly match the query under any reasonable similarity metric.
 This necessary condition is both conservative (no false negatives) and computationally trivial to check.

 However, a simple global containment check over all dictionary entries would still be O(n).
 To achieve O(1) lookup, we partition the dictionary into **buckets** keyed by the full mask.
 During search, we look up the exact query mask and, if needed, masks at Hamming distance 1 and 2.
-This limits the search to a small subset of candidates without ever missing a possible match.
+This collects a handful of candidate buckets and pre‑ranks their contents with a fast score, allowing the search to stop as soon as enough high‑quality candidates have been seen.

 ### 2.2 Bitmask Representation